dorianm7/personal-website/CRUD.md

 Status report 7/31/20 3:00am:
 Able to read from the database and place blogposts into blogedit.html.
 For points, the next step is to add a blogs section on my website to place those blog posts.

+Status report 7/31/20 3:46am:
+Able to add blog posts to index.
+Now can try to connect the edit and delete buttons.